HanaaSous/Kernel-OFED-rpms/README.md

-  #### Split-copy-update :  It is a script file to continue kernel upgrade process especially "Copy rpm's to the filer" stage.
+  #### upload_Kernel_OFED_rpms :  It is a script file to continue kernel upgrade process especially "Copy rpm's to the filer" stage.

   ##### Before you run the script you should: